kjetilhau/meteor-skeleton/README.md

 # Meteor-skeleton
-A skeleton/boilerplate for Meteor - giving you a more organized and structured way to create projects.
+A boilerplate for Meteor - giving you a simple and more organized way to create projects.

 It comes with a complete collection sample including publications, subscriptions and CRUD functionality.
 Routes, views and some nice helpers are also included.